wmbusmeters/wmbusmeters/README.md

-    --nodeviceexit if no wmbus devices are found, then exit immediately --oneshot wait for an update from each meter, then quit --resetafter=<time> reset the wmbus dongle regularly, default is 23h --addfields=timestamp_ut add the timestamp_ut field to be printed (--listfields=<meter> to list available fields) --selectfields=id,timestamp,total_m3 select only these fields to be printed (--listfields=<meter> to list available fields) addfields and selectfields are mutually exclusive.
+    --nodeviceexit if no wmbus devices are found, then exit immediately --oneshot wait for an update from each meter, then quit --resetafter=<time> reset the wmbus dongle regularly, default is 23h --selectfields=id,timestamp,total_m3 select only these fields to be printed (--listfields=<meter> to list available fields)
     --separator=<c> change field separator to c
     --shell=<cmdline> invokes cmdline with env variables containing the latest reading --silent do not print informational messages nor warnings